 PS. even if you don’t drink fresh coffee you can still reap the benefits – most coffee shops are happy to let you take their grounds away for free.

-The year is 2019, and nearly all of us will have a few vintage mobile phones, tablets or computers gathering dust in our homes.
-Electronics are one of the world’s fastest-growing sources of waste, and yet they contain precious metals and resources that can be valuable to tech companies (did you know, one ton of mobile phones contains around 350g of gold?), as well as helpful for the environment.
+Nearly all of us will have a few vintage mobile phones, tablets or computers gathering dust in our homes.
+Electronics are one of the world’s fastest-growing sources of waste, and yet they contain precious metals and resources that can be valuable to tech companies.
+Did you know, one ton of mobile phones contains around 350g of gold?

 This Money Matters post aims to be informative and engaging.
 Though it may include tips and information, it does not constitute advice and should not be used as a basis for any financial decisions.
 Sainsbury's Bank accepts no responsibility for the opinions and views of external contributors and the content of external websites included within this post.
 Some links may take you to another Sainsbury's Bank page.
 All information in this post was correct at date of publication.